Communicating A Planned CEO Transition

 - Who is responsible for which actions

-Additionally, is is important to identify who is responsible to speak on behalf of the organization and clarify that information for staff. - Due dates for each action
+- It is important to identify who is responsible for speaking on behalf of the organization and clarify that information for staff.

-- Letter to key stakeholders, usually from the board chair, outlining the board’s “formal” message surrounding the transition.
+- A letter to key stakeholders, usually from the board chair, outlining the board’s “formal” message surrounding the transition.

-- One-page set of talking points to ensure everyone involved in the communications process is on the same page regarding the transition.
+- A one-page set of talking points will ensure that everyone involved in the communications process is on the same page regarding the transition.

 - Statement acknowledging the departing executive’s contributions to the organization